Skip to main content

 Approach

-Robert uses building-science modeling and simulation tools such as IESVE to pre-validate these environments, studying solar exposure, heat loss, ventilation paths, and temperature behavior based on design assumptions.
+Robert uses building-science modeling and simulation tools such as IESVE to pre-validate these environments, studying solar exposure, heat loss, ventilation paths, and temperature behavior against the underlying design assumptions.

 Result

-Owners and design teams gain early clarity on feasibility, required adjustments, and risk areas, reducing the likelihood of costly redesign and improving real-world performance.
-The result is better owner-side judgment before procurement or detailed design begins.
+Owners and design teams gain early clarity on feasibility, required adjustments, and risk areas before procurement or detailed design begins.

 If the system is complex, expensive, or difficult to unwind, bring in someone who can see the whole picture.